Gladius-Community-Devs/ModdingGUI/README.md

 ## Prerequisites

 - **Python 3**: Required for running the underlying modding scripts.
 The application will check for Python 3 installation on startup.
+Make sure Python is added to your system PATH.
 - **Windows OS**: This application is designed for Windows environments.

 ## Installation